Additional information about benefits found: https://sites.uw.edu/rxresidency/residency-programs/salary-benefits/

 4. Completion of 100% of required specialty disease topics in Appendix

-UW Medicine Department of Pharmacy Services offers several ASHP-accredited postgraduate PGY1 and PGY2 residencies and is excited to announce two new pre-candidate status programs (PGY2 Psychiatry and PGY2 Investigational Drugs & Research).
+UW Medicine Department of Pharmacy Services offers several ASHP-accredited postgraduate PGY1 and PGY2 residencies.
 While the specific mix of offerings may vary from year to year, each residency provides twelve months of intense pharmacy practice training.
 Flexibility built into our programs allows each resident to tailor a program to fit their individual goals.
 Our goal is to help our residents develop the advanced skills and competencies needed to assume leadership roles within the profession.

 UW Medicine Pharmacy Residency Programs: UWMC – Montlake/UWMC – Northwest/Harborview Medical Center/Fred Hutchinson Cancer Center